Disclosure: We may earn a commission from links on this page. Learn more.

 Proton VPN: Private Browsing and Better Network Protection

-Proton VPN encrypts your internet connection, hides your IP address, and helps reduce tracking while you browse.
+Proton VPN encrypts your internet connection, hides your IP address from websites and public Wi-Fi networks, and helps reduce tracking while you browse.
 It is a strong fit for privacy-focused users who want safer browsing, public Wi-Fi protection, and a simple VPN that works across multiple devices.

 If you are mainly choosing a VPN for phones, tablets, laptops, and shared household use, read our guide to the best VPN for multiple devices.